Engaging students online, your rights, support, and more.Advice and resources

 Email your members of Congress and tell them don’t let DeVos use COVID-19 to push privatization.

-The coronavirus crisis has shone a spotlight on a long-standing inequity: the inability of 12 million students, including many of the most vulnerable, to do schoolwork at home due to lack of internet access.
-The Emergency Educational Connections Act provides at least $4 billion for a special fund, administered by the Federal Communications Commission’s E-Rate program, to equip students with hot spots and devices for online learning.
+The coronavirus pandemic has shone a spotlight on a long-standing inequity: the inability of as many as 16 million students, including many of the most vulnerable, to do schoolwork at home due to lack of internet access.
+The Emergency Educational Connections Act provides at least $4 billion for a one-time emergency fund, administered by the Federal Communications Commission’s E-Rate program, to equip students with hot spots and devices for remote learning.

-Email your members of Congress and tell them to cosponsor and support the Emergency Educational Connections Act (S. 3690), and include it in the next COVID-19 legislative package.
+Email your members of Congress and tell them to include the Emergency Educational Connections Act (S. 3690/H.R.
+6563) in the next COVID-19 package to ensure no student is barred from the virtual classroom this school year.

 A bill to help to our nation’s public schools as they seek to reopen this fall, create jobs in communities hard hit by the economic downturn, and help address structural inequities in the condition of our nation’s K-12 public education infrastructure